-Vashishtha Narayan Singh (1942 – 2019) was an Indian mathematician best known for his PhD research work of reproducing Kernels and Operators with a Cyclic Vector at University of California, Berkeley.
+Vashishtha Narayan Singh (1942 – 2019) was an Indian mathematician best known for his PhD research work on reproducing Kernels and Operators with a Cyclic Vector at the University of California, Berkeley.
 He was known for challenging theories of Albert Einstein, especially his equation of mass-energy equivalence.
-This maths wizard was suffering from mental disorder schizophrenia for a long time since the age of 40, and lived a much neglected and unknown life in his native village Basantpur of Bihar during his last years.
-He was not even recognized by state government.
-However in 2020 he was honoured with Padma Shri by government of India posthumously.
+This maths wizard was suffering from a mental disorder, schizophrenia, for a long time since the age of 40, and lived a much neglected and unknown life in his native village, Basantpur of Bihar, during his last years.
+He was not even recognised by the state government.
+However, in 2020, he was honoured with Padma Shri by the government of India posthumously.

-An extra-ordinary brilliant student in Mathematics since school days
+An extraordinarily brilliant student in Mathematics since school days

 Vashishtha Narayan Singh hailed from Basantpur village of Bhojpur District, Bihar.
-He was a brilliant student since school days, and his school Netarhat Residential School still mentions him as a matter of pride.
-During his graduation at Patna Science College, he was allowed by Patna University to appear in the final year of Mathematics while he was a first year student and he topped the class.
-During second year he took the exams of Master’s and topped the class this time as well.
+He was a brilliant student since school days, and his school, Netarhat Residential School, still mentions him as a matter of pride.
+During his graduation at Patna Science College, he was allowed by Patna University to appear in the final year of Mathematics while he was a first-year student and he topped the class.
+During the second year, he took the Master’s exams and topped the class this time as well.

-Later he took PhD from University of California in 1969.
-After a couple of years he returned to India, and taught mathematics at different colleges and universities including IIT Kanpur, TIFR Mumbai and I.S.I Kolkata.
-During his early years in India, he showed early stages of his disease and reached Central Institute of Psychiatry for treatment.
-However he went missing for 4 years after a decade of his treatment in this institute.
+Later, he took a PhD from the University of California in 1969.
+After a couple of years, he returned to India and taught mathematics at different colleges and universities, including IIT Kanpur, TIFR Mumbai and I.S.I Kolkata.
+During his early years in India, he showed early stages of his disease and was referred to the Central Institute of Psychiatry for treatment.
+However, he went missing for 4 years after a decade of his treatment in this institute.

 This legendary mathematician died in penury and neglectance